CaptainHippie/UniAcco-Task--CSV-parser/README.md

  ## Prerequisites:
  1. Python 3.6 or higher installed
- 2. Linux or Mac operating system because python virtual environment works differently in windows

  ## How to run:
+1. install pandas library using the command 'pip install pandas' inside the terminal
-1. Open a terminal inside the directory
+2. Open a terminal inside the directory
-2. activate virtual environment by the command '$ source venv/bin/activate' if you see a (venv) symbol in the command prompt, it means it's activated
 3. Run the program using the command '$ python3 main.py'
 The rest is guided by command prompts

-If you have a windows operating system, you can still run the application.
-Skip the virtual environment activation and install pandas module by 'pip install pandas' manually.

 Support is added for multiple CSV files, just drop them inside the 'datasets' folder Modules used: